 Once a student is accepted to Texas Tech, it can take up to 24 - 48 hours for the information to be imported to the RRO registration system.
 If you continue to see errors, please email firstname.lastname@example.org.

 Events through the Office of Undergraduate Admissions are designed to help students and guests become better acquainted with Texas Tech.
-In order to meet with an advisor and register for classes, students must attend Red Raider Orientation in June or July.
+In order to meet with an advisor and register for classes, students must attend Red Raider Orientation.

 Distance Learning students (not taking any courses on the Lubbock campus) need to contact the primary academic advisor of the desired online program for assistance.